Guayanilla, Puerto Rico: Government

-Like all municipalities in Puerto Rico, Guayanilla is administered by a mayor.
-The current mayor is Nelson Torres Yordán, from the Popular Democratic Party of Puerto Rico (PPD).
+All municipalities in Puerto Rico are administered by a mayor, elected every four years.
+The current mayor of Guayanilla is Raúl Rivera Rodríguez, of the New Progressive Party (PNP).
+He was first elected at the 2024 general elections.

-The city belongs to the Puerto Rico Senatorial district V, which is represented by two senators.
-In 2012, Ramón Ruiz and Martín Vargas Morales, from the Popular Democratic Party, were elected as district senators.
+The city belongs to the Puerto Rico Senatorial district V, which is represented by two Senators.
+In 2024, Marially González Huertas and Jamie Barlucea, from the Popular Democratic Party and New Progressive Party, respectively, were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.